SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex2/README.md

 7. Click on Release to release the project as below.
 ![02](./images/084.png)

-8. Once released, rhe project is automatically published.
+8. Once released, the project is automatically published.
 Click on the **Released** dropdown button to check the published version.
 ![02](./images/087.png)

 ## Exercise 2.1 - Add Event Trigger to Process <a name="eventTrigger"></a>